connorbrez/SMSspam/README.md

 ### It will *soon* be on the play store, [here](https://play.google.com/store/apps/details?id=spam.cbrez101.gmail.com).

-We are not responsible for any issues you may have with getting laid after using this app.

-You need to have SMS capabilities and standard rates may apply.
+Your device must have SMS capabilities standard rates may apply.

 ~